SebKrantz/collapse/README.md

 psacf(pdata)            # Multivariate panel-ACF
 psmat(pdata) %>% plot   # 3D-array of time series from panel data + plotting

 HDW(pdata)              # This projects out id and time fixed effects..
-(HDW is operator for fHDwithin) W(pdata, effect = "Id") # Only Id effects..
+(HDW is operator for fhdwithin) W(pdata, effect = "Id") # Only Id effects..
 (W is operator for fwithin)

 ## List Processing ----------------------------------------------------------------------------------------------